-DATA CLEANING AND THE HIDDEN COSTS OF DIRTY DATA
+THE HIDDEN COSTS OF DIRTY DATA

-Introduction: The High Price of Bad Data
+Introduction: The High Price of Poor Data Quality

-In today's data-driven world, we often focus on gathering as much data as possible.
-But what good is that data if it is inaccurate, inconsistent, or incomplete?
 Dirty data is more than just a minor inconvenience; it has real, tangible costs that can impact your bottom line.
 According to a Gartner study, the average financial impact of poor data quality on organisations is a staggering $15 million per year.

 This post will explore the hidden costs of dirty data and explain why investing in data cleaning is one of the smartest decisions you can make for your business.

-Dirty data is any information that is inaccurate, incomplete, inconsistent, or outdated.
+Dirty data is any information that is inaccurate, incomplete, inconsistent or outdated.
 It can creep into your systems from a variety of sources, including:

 The 1-10-100 Rule: A Framework for Understanding the Costs

-The Real-World Impact of Dirty Data
+The Real-world Impact of Dirty Data

 The costs of dirty data are not always obvious.
 Here are a few examples of how poor data quality can hurt your business: